Car Trailer vs. Tow Dolly: What’s the Difference?

 The same logic applies to car trailers and tow dollies.

-A tow dolly is ideal for short distances or within the same state because it’s more affordable, and there’s less wear and tear than on a long-distance trip.
+A tow dolly is ideal for short distances or within the same state because it’s more affordable, and there’s less wear and tear than on a long-distance move.

 Conversely, car trailers are preferable for long distances because they minimize wear and tear on both vehicles.